 10.01 Differences in Interpretation of NEI 99-02

 If an NRC inspector and a licensee have differing views about the interpretation of NEI 99-02 and approved FAQs that could involve a potential PI discrepancy, the issue may need to be resolved at the ROP WG meetings.
-An NRC inspector (or any NRC employee) should initiate the process by contacting the PI Program Lead in NRR/.
+An NRC inspector (or any NRC employee) should initiate the process by contacting the PI Program Lead in NRR/DRO.
 The inspector should be prepared to provide the PI Program Lead with a description of the circumstances, the guidance in question, and necessary background information.

 NRC staff may also submit an ROP FBF to receive a more formal response (i.e., the FBF resolution would have IRAB BC concurrence).
 ROP FBFs involving differing interpretations of NEI 99-02 should indicate “IP 71151” in the IP/IMC section of the ROP FBF because it involves an NEI document rather than an IMC or IP for which the ROP feedback process was originally designed.
 The FBF should indicate the PI guidance in question, document that the FBF is being submitted because of differing interpretations of NEI 99-02, and list specific guidance references (e.g., NEI 99-02 page numbers and lines).
 Additional guidance is provided in IP 71151 and in IMC 0801.